kalki2505/College-Admission-Process-System-Simulation/README.md

 Note:
 1. Run the file name "Admission_Process"
 2. Make sure that all the four python files are in the same folder.
-3. Do not open the .csv files generated through codes while the code is running that is to be used by the compilter.
+3. Do not open the .csv files generated through codes while the code is running that is to be used by the compiler.